 Read on to understand how inflation accounting works, different methods of inflation accounting, its examples, benefits and limitations.

-The different methods or types of inflation accounting are:
+The different methods of inflation accounting are:

 Under this method, money and non-monetary elements are separated to only record net profit or loss.
 In addition, non-monetary components are updated into figures using a conversion factor equivalent to a specific price index.
 The formulas under this method are: